Lisa Milke, Ph.D.

 Education

-• Ph.D.
+- Ph.D.
 Biology - Dalhousie University, 2006

-• M.S.
+- M.S.
 Oceanography - University of Connecticut, 2001

-• B.S.
+- B.S.
 Biology - Salisbury University, 1997

-• B.S.
+- B.S.
 Environmental Science - University of Maryland Eastern Shore, 1997

 Professional History

-• 2022-Present: Chief, Ecosystems and Aquaculture Division
+- 2022-Present: Director, Ecosystems and Aquaculture Division

-• 2016-2022: Chief, Aquaculture Systems and Ecology Branch, Milford Lab
+- 2016-2022: Chief, Aquaculture Systems and Ecology Branch, Milford Lab

-• 2005-2016: Research Fishery Biologist, NOAA Fisheries Service, Milford Lab
+- 2005-2016: Research Fishery Biologist, NOAA Fisheries Service, Milford Lab

 Lisa joined the Milford Laboratory in 2005 as a shellfish biologist, a position she held for 11 years.
 Her scientific expertise is in feeding physiology, nutrition and organismal response to environmental change.
 She put her knowledge to use answering questions about shellfish aquaculture and ocean acidification.

-Prior to becoming division chief, Lisa spent six years as Chief of the Aquaculture Systems and Ecology Branch.
+Prior to becoming division director, Lisa spent six years as Chief of the Aquaculture Systems and Ecology Branch.
 She led a team conducting research to improve our understanding of the ecology of estuarine, coastal and offshore waters, evaluating the interactions between these habitats and aquaculture practices, and enhancing sustainable aquaculture production.

-She is the organizer of the Milford Aquaculture Seminar, a forum for technology transfer among NOAA Fisheries scientists, aquaculture professionals, the academic community, regulators and the public convened every January.
+She is also the organizer of the Milford Aquaculture Seminar, a forum for technology transfer among NOAA Fisheries scientists, aquaculture professionals, the academic community, regulators and the public convened every January.